OfficeDev/office-js-docs-pr/docs/excel/custom-functions-debugging.md

 [!include[Shared runtime note](../includes/shared-runtime-note.md)]

 > [!TIP]
-> This debugging process doesn't work with projects that are created with the **Office Add-in project containing the manifest only** option in the Yeoman generator.
+> This debugging techinques that are described in this article don't work with projects that are created with the **Office Add-in project containing the manifest only** option in the Yeoman generator.
 The scripts that are referred to later in this article aren't installed with that option.
 To debug an add-in that is created with this option, see the instructions in one of the following articles, as appropriate.
 >
 > - [Debug add-ins using developer tools in Microsoft Edge (Chromium-based)](../testing/debug-add-ins-using-devtools-edge-chromium.md)
 > - [Debug add-ins using developer tools in Internet Explorer](../testing/debug-add-ins-using-f12-tools-ie.md)